AbdallahOmarAhmed/face-mask-detection/README.md

 # face-mask-detection
-Hello welcome to my face mask detection, its a python model which can detect faces and classify if the face has a mask or not
+Hello welcome to my face mask detection

+its a python model which can detect faces with FaceBoxes : https://github.com/zisianw/FaceBoxes.PyTorch and classify if the face has a mask or not

 # Requirements
 Ubuntu      " It's only tested on Ubuntu, so it may not work on Windows "